hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous integration.md

 use_hub_github_action(name = "validate-submission")
 ```

-Note: the hub most be configured as an R project (i.e. contain a *.Rproj file)
+Note: the hub must be configured as an R project (i.e. contain a *.Rproj file)